-With all the lofty choices, Nice attractions become even more interesting because of the various cuisine options, a touch of Riviera glamour and no doubt, the kinky climate.
+With all the lofty choices, Nice attractions become even more interesting because of the various cuisine options, a touch of Riviera glamour, and no doubt, the kinky climate.

 Scenic landscapes abound in Nice, France, and you can also visit many fascinating attractions in this city located in the French Riviera.

-There are several diverse things to do in Nice such as visiting interesting museums, exploring the Old Town and admiring the beauty of the Mediterranean Sea.
+There are several diverse things to do in Nice, such as visiting interesting museums, exploring the Old Town, and admiring the beauty of the Mediterranean Sea.

-Discover the city as you stroll along vibrant neighborhoods, with halts at city squares.
+Discover the city as you stroll along with vibrant neighborhoods, with halts at city squares.
 You can shop for fresh produce and flowers at the buzzing Cours Saleya Market–it’s one of the most appealing activities in Nice.

 Make a trip to Castle Hill, discover a beautiful Russian cathedral, and see the Cimiez Monastery with its extensive gardens.